dogstarapps/arka.fund/docs/TRANCHE1_E2E.md

 - SAC allowances are required prior to liquidity/swap.
 - CLI differences: use `contract info interface` for function signatures; some subcommands changed recently.

+### Quick path vs definitive routing
+- Quick path (current): Arka → Router (execute) → Adapter → SoroSwap, with funds temporarily received by the manager (root signer) and then transferred to the Arka in the same transaction.
+This avoids nested require_auth issues on SoroSwap and delivers an immediate E2E.
+- Definitive path (next): Non-root auth end-to-end.
+The dApp simulates `rebalance → router → adapter → sAMM`, assembles the transaction including nested auth entries, and the manager signs once.
+Receiver is the Arka directly.
+This requires minor dApp updates and token approvals initiated by the Arka logic.

 ### Pending to complete Tranche 1
 - **Aquarius**
   - Script de init/ops (fee query, pool create, deposit, swap) y README snippets.